Here’s a collection of Facebook tips and tricks that we’ve discovered after spending over £50,000 on Ads this year:

 9) Use bright borders around your image

-Adding a bright border around your ad images, may increase your click through rate – sounds silly but this does work!
+Adding a bright border around your ad images may increase your click-through rate – sounds silly but this does work!

 10) Utilise Testimonials

-11) Reduce the waste by breakdowns
+11) Reduce waste by using breakdowns

 To reduce wasted spend, click on Breakdown and segment your ad reports by Placement and remove any that aren’t performing, you can also do this for Device and Time of Day.